Igor Larionov: International play

+Larianov's international career was recognized with induction into the IIHF Hall of Fame in 2008.

 Post-retirement

 In 2008, Larionov was inducted into the Hockey Hall of Fame.
 He was the sixth Russian-born inductee, and the fifth-ever player.

 In July 2008, Larionov was named director of hockey operations for Russian powerhouse hockey club SKA Saint Petersburg.
 He also works as a player agent in Bloomfield Hills, Michigan.

 In 2011, he was appointed to a three-year term on the Hall Of Fame's selection committee.

 In 2020, Larionov was announced the head coach of the Russian junior team.
 He made his debut as head coach at the 2021 World Junior Ice Hockey Championships.

 In 2022, Larionov was named head coach of Torpedo Nizhny Novgorod of the KHL.